zhangxm1234/boost_guide/README.md

 #Boost Guide
-This is the sample code for Boost library Guide  zxm guofan222  333 dddd eeeedddd uuuuu.
+This is the sample code for Boost library Guide  zxm guofan222  333 dddd eeeedddd uuuuu guofan .

 ##Requirements
 * Linux or other UNIX like